safetyAI/ChatSafetyAI/README.md

 - Output may not always be accurate.
 You should not rely on Output from our Services as a sole source of truth or factual information, or as a substitute for professional advice.
 - You must evaluate Output for accuracy and appropriateness for your use case, including using human review as appropriate, before using or sharing Output from the Services.
 - You must not use any Output relating to a person for any purpose that could have a legal or material impact on that person, such as making credit, educational, employment, housing, insurance, legal, medical, or other important decisions about them.
-- Our Services may provide incomplete, incorrect, or offensive Output that does not represent the Colorado Construction Safety Laboratory's views.
-If Output references any third party products or services, it doesn't mean the third party endorses or is affiliated with the Colorado Construction Safety Laboratory.
+- Our Services may provide incomplete, incorrect, or offensive Output that does not represent SafetyAI's views.
+If Output references any third party products or services, it doesn't mean the third party endorses or is affiliated with SafetyAI, Inc.

 ### Confidentiality
 **Use and Nondisclosure.** "Confidential Information" means any business, technical or financial information, materials, or other subject matter disclosed by one party ("Discloser") to the other party ("Recipient") that is identified as confidential at the time of disclosure or should be reasonably understood by Recipient to be confidential under the circumstances.
 For the avoidance of doubt, Confidential Information includes Customer Content.
 Recipient agrees it will: (a) only use Discloser's Confidential Information to exercise its rights and fulfill its obligations under this Agreement, (b) take reasonable measures to protect the Confidential Information, and (c) not disclose the Confidential Information to any third party except as expressly permitted in this Agreement.